Skip to content

 License TypeRequirements

-Private ApplicatorApplicants must have attended a private pesticide applicator training session, been accepted to write the pesticide licensing exam, and passed with a score of at least 70%.
+Private ApplicatorApplicants must have attended a private pApplicants must have attended a private pesticide applicator training session, submitted the application and training verification forms, been accepted to write the pesticide licensing exam, and passed with a score of at least 70%.

-Commercial/ Noncommercial/ Noncommercial Political Subdivision ApplicatorApplicants must have passed both the general standards exam and at least one category exam with a score of at least 70%.
+Commercial/ Noncommercial/ Noncommercial Political Subdivision ApplicatorApplicants must have submitted the appropriate application form and passed both the general standards exam and at least one category exam with a score of at least 70%.

 How to get a pest control license in Texas